 The auto-drive self-propulsion Toro Super Recycler takes all the effort out of mowing, all you need to do is charge the battery up and walk behind it.
 It pushes itself.
 Credit: Clark Tate

 For runtime, you can't beat a reel mower.
 As long as you can keep pushing the American or Great States lawn mowers along, they will keep cutting grass.
-The same goes for corded electric mowers (which we've tested in the past); if you have an extension cord that will reach the extent of your yard, you never have to worry about refueling.
+The same goes for corded electric mowers (which we've tested in the past); if you have an extension cord long enough to reach the farthest point of your yard, you never have to worry about refueling.

 Unfortunately, reel mowers are tiring, requiring a lot of strength to use for any amount of time, especially if your grass is very tall or thick.
 And, let's face it, cords are annoying.
-Having to navigate a cord on a machine capable of slicing it into pieces is something we do not enjoy.
+Having to navigate a cord on a machine that can slice it into pieces is something we do not enjoy.

 Using a reel mower takes work, especially if the blades aren't particularly sharp, as demonstrated here by the Great States 204-14.
 Credit: Clark Tate